LLNL/spheral/src/thirdPartyLibs/PYB11Generator/docs/classes.rst

       def go(self, n_times="int"):
           return "std::string"

-Now both ``Animal`` and ``Dog`` are accessible from Python, and PYB11Generator automatically generates the necessary trampoline classes such that the ``go`` method can be overriden by descendant Python classes as desired.
-Note we have now introduced two new PYB11 decorators: ``PYB11virtual`` and ``PYB11pure_virtual``.
+Now both ``Animal`` and ``Dog`` are accessible from Python, and PYB11Generator automatically generates the necessary trampoline classes such that the ``go`` method can be overridden by descendant Python classes as desired.
+Note the use of the PYB11 decorators: ``PYB11virtual`` and ``PYB11pure_virtual``.
 The use of these two should evident from their names and uses in this example:

 * ``PYB11virtual`` decorates C++ methods that are virtual (such as ``Dog::go``).